skip to main content

 When an employee becomes unwell during parental leave, their period of illness can be treated as sickness absence or parental leave.

-If they wish the period of illness to be treated as sickness absence, they are required to report it to you in line with the Attendance Policy.
+If they wish for the period of illness to be treated as sickness absence, they must report it to you in line with the Attendance Policy.
 The remaining period of parental leave can be given later.

 Managing leave requests